Investiture Controversy: Background

+Practical problems

 After the decline of the Western Roman Empire, investiture was performed by members of the ruling nobility (and was known as lay investiture) despite theoretically being a task of the church.
 Many bishops and abbots were themselves part of the ruling nobility.
 Given that most members of the European nobility practiced primogeniture, and willed their titles of nobility to the eldest surviving male heir, surplus male siblings often sought careers in the upper levels of the church hierarchy.
 This was particularly true where the family may have established a proprietary church or abbey on their estate.
-Since a substantial amount of wealth and land was usually associated with the office of a bishop or abbot, the sale of church offices—a practice known as "simony"—was an important source of income for leaders among the nobility, who themselves owned the land and by charity allowed the building of churches.
+Since a substantial amount of wealth and land was usually associated with the office of a bishop or abbot, the sale of church offices—a practice known as simony—was an important source of income for leaders among the nobility, who themselves owned the land and by charity allowed the building of churches.
 Emperors had been heavily relying on bishops for their secular administration, as they were not hereditary or quasi-hereditary nobility with family interests.
-They justified their power by the theory of the divine right of kings.
+The imperial rulers justified their power by the theory of the divine right of kings.

+Political antagonisms and the transformation of authority

+Apart from the desire to improve the literacy and piety of personnel appointed to the administration of parishes and estates, the investiture controversy was sparked when the (German) Holy Roman Emperor Henry III appointed and dismissed three popes in quick succession within a few years during the mid-11th century.

+Pope Gregory VII's policy of resistance to this kind of administrative disruption—best expressed in his excommunication of Emperor Henry IV, temporarily disabling his military regime—elides the geopolitical stakes involved in the controversy: The German episcopate composed the effective cabinet of counselors to the Emperor, and the soldiers which these dioceses provided to the lists were the main source of the Empire's military might.

+The Carolingian emperors (succeeded by the Ottonians and Salians) rose to power partly by aligning themselves with the Western papacy, who partnered in the usurpation (and/or reinstatement) of certain authorities and rights that had previously belonged to absentee institutions and figures in the Byzantine Empire by the Western church in Rome and by the western Emperor when this role was (re)created when Charlemagne was anointed as ruler.
+But by the eleventh century, when the investiture controversy broke out, the German bishoprics had much greater power than the Pope in Rome in practice.
+The shift in Papal policy during the investiture controversy represents an assertion (or recovery) of centralized power in Rome within the Western church.